Ryan-vanderHeijden/TEVA_Post_Processing/README.md

 4. Now you're ready to go!

 ##
-Once you are finished, make sure to turn off your staging server: ([Instructions for shutting off server](https://www.youtube.com/watch?v=VSFs2bu4-74&feature=youtu.be))
+Once you are finished, make sure to shut down your server: ([Instructions for shutting off server](https://www.youtube.com/watch?v=VSFs2bu4-74&feature=youtu.be))